GersonRocha9/GersonRocha9/README.md

 Experience in:

-✔️ TypeScript and CSS-In-JS (styled-components and @shopify/restyle);
+✔️ TypeScript and CSS-In-JS (styled-components and @shopify/restyle); <br />
-✔️ State management (Redux, Redux Toolkit, Zustand, Context API and custom hooks);
+✔️ State management (Redux, Redux Toolkit, Zustand, Context API and custom hooks); <br />
-✔️ Unit testing frameworks like Jest and React Native Testing Library;
+✔️ Unit testing frameworks like Jest and React Native Testing Library; <br />
-✔️ Write reusable code for UI components with Storybook.
+✔️ Write reusable code for UI components with Storybook. <br />
 ✔️ Programming, refactoring and debugging skills.
 (Experience in transforming components of old classes into components based on Hooks);

 Other skills:

-✔️ Experience working remotely on teams that use agile practices such as Scrum and Kanban.
+✔️ Experience working remotely on teams that use agile practices such as Scrum and Kanban. <br />
-✔️ Regardless, I always have a proactive attitude with a focus on solving problems.
+✔️ Regardless, I always have a proactive attitude with a focus on solving problems. <br />
-✔️ Enjoys writing well-designed, testable and efficient code;
+✔️ Enjoys writing well-designed, testable and efficient code; <br />
 ✔️ Self-taught passionate and curious about creating and building things;